kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.391   Control surface loads: General.

-The control surfaces must be designed for the limit loads resulting from the flight conditions in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.331   Symmetric maneuvering conditions.|§25.331]], 25.341(a) and (b), 25.349, and 25.351, considering the requirements for—
+The control surfaces must be designed for the limit loads resulting from the flight conditions in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.331   Symmetric maneuvering conditions.|§§25.331]], 25.341(a) and (b), 25.349, and 25.351, considering the requirements for—

 \(a\) Loads parallel to hinge line, in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.393   Loads parallel to hinge line.|§25.393]];